GateNLP/gate-teamware/docs/userguide/projectconfig.md

 ```

 The above configuration displays the value from the `text` field from the document to be annotated.
 It then shows
-a set of 3 radio inputs that allows the user to select a Negative, Neutrual, or Positive sentiment with the label
+a set of 3 radio inputs that allows the user to select a Negative, Neutral, or Positive sentiment with the label
 name `sentiment`.

 All fields **require** the properties **name** and **type**, it is used to name our label and determine the type